 Accessing or Changing Your Personal Information and Your Rights

-Please note that we may need to retain some Personal Information or other information about you to satisfy our legal and security obligations.
+Please note that we may need to retain some personal information or other information about you to satisfy our legal and security obligations.
 For example, some of your information may remain in back-up storage even if you ask us to delete it.
 In some cases, you may be entitled under local laws to access or object to the processing of information that we hold relating to you.

 Where applicable, you have the right to:

-- Obtain confirmation as to whether or not your Personal Information is collected and processed by us and to be informed of its content and source, verify its accuracy and request its integration, update or amendment;
+- Obtain confirmation as to whether or not your personal information is collected and processed by us and to be informed of its content and source, verify its accuracy and request its integration, update or amendment;

-- Request the deletion, anonymization or restriction of the processing of your Personal Information processed in breach of the applicable law;
+- Request the deletion, anonymization or restriction of the processing of your personal information processed in breach of the applicable law;

-- Object to the processing, in all cases, or your Personal Information;
+- Object to the processing, in all cases, or your personal information;

-- Receive an electronic copy of your Personal Information, if you would like to port it to yourself or another recipient; and
+- Receive an electronic copy of your personal information, if you would like to port it to yourself or another recipient; and

 - Lodge a complaint with a data protection supervisory authority.

-Remember that even after you cancel your account, or if you ask us to delete your Personal Information, copies of some information from your account may remain viewable in some circumstances where, for example, you have shared information with other services.
+Remember that even after you cancel your account, or if you ask us to delete your personal information, copies of some information from your account may remain viewable in some circumstances where, for example, you have shared information with other services.
 We may also retain backup information related to your account on our servers for some time after cancellation or your request for deletion to comply with applicable law.

 Do-Not-Track Signals and Similar Mechanisms

 Some web browsers may transmit “do-not-track” signals to the websites with which a user communicates.
 Because of differences in how web browsers incorporate and activate this feature, it is not always clear whether users intend for these signals to be transmitted, or whether they are aware of them.
-Because there is currently no industry standard concerning what, if anything, websites should do when they receive such signals, fTLD’s Sites currently do not respond to them.
+As there is currently no industry standard concerning what, if anything, websites should do when they receive such signals, fTLD’s websites currently do not respond to them.
 If a final standard is established and accepted, we will reassess how to respond to these signals.